What Is Confidence in Aviation Safety Programs?

 - For reputation (which is similar to financially); and

-So it’s also important to understand that confidence in the aviation safety program isn’t just about safety, it’s about Safety Quality Assurance and the success of all aspects of the organization.
+So it’s also important to understand that confidence in the aviation SMS isn’t just about safety, it’s about Safety Quality Assurance and the success of all aspects of the organization.

 Improve Confidence in Employees

 Perhaps the most crucial area to improve confidence is with employees.
-After all, it is the employees who will ultimately determine the performance success of the program though:
+After all, it is the employees who will ultimately determine the performance success of the SMS though: